CKolkey/font-awesome-cli/README.md

 - What's the black text off to the right?

-  Font Awesome made come search terms, and I left those in so fzf could use them.
+  Font Awesome made some search terms, and I left those in so fzf could use them.
 But that's pretty much it.
+It's not really important to look at them.

 - Is it done?

-  No.
+  No. I've got a few more things I wanna add, but this is 90% there.